South Austin couple says they've been attacked by hawk several times

-AUSTIN, Texas — A guest has made a home in the neighborhood of Dan Spence and his wife – a broad-shouldered hawk who is they say is dangerous.
+AUSTIN, Texas — A guest has made a home in the neighborhood of Dan Spence and his wife – a broad-shouldered hawk that the couple says is dangerous.

 Altogether, the couple and their neighbor have been attacked by a hawk six times.